Bachelor of Science in Fisheries & Wildlife Sciences

 3F and W superscripts designate courses required for certification in fisheries and wildlife, respectively.
 Students seeking wildlife certification must choose one course from each of the following course sequences: (1) FW 3154 Mammalogy or FW 3144 Ornithology (2) FW 4014 Forest Ecology and Management or FW 4064 Wetland Ecology and Management.
 Students seeking fisheries certification must choose FW 3084 Ichthyology and FW 4024 Limnology Meeting requirements for fisheries or wildlife certification is a requirement for graduation.

 4Must include at least two courses from the biology group (BIOL 3174 Physiological Ecology, BIOL 3034 Genetics, BIOL 4064 Evolutionary Biology, BIOL 3064 Parasitology, AGPM 3104 Introduction to Entomology, BIOL 3184 Animal Behavior, BIOL 3004 Plant Taxonomy, BIOL 3033 Bioinformatics, BIOL 4043 Conservation Genetics, BIOL 4044 Dendrology, BIOL 4094 Coastal Ecology) one course from the physical science group elective (any physics course, AGSS 2014 Soils, GEOL 1014 Physical Geology), and three 3000-4000 level fisheries and wildlife elective courses.
 Sufficient additional electives to produce 120 total credit hours are required for graduation.

-5Must include one of the following courses: FW 3173 Biostatistics Biostatistics, STAT 2303 /2000 Statistical Methods/Statistical Packages Lab, STAT 3133 Regression Analysis, STAT 4153 Experimental Design and Analysis Experimental Design, or Calculus.
+5Must include one of the following courses: FW 3173 Biostatistics, STAT 2304 Programming Languages for Data Science, STAT 3113 Regression Analysis, STAT 4153 Experimental Design and Analysis or Calculus.